Gill Dunkerley MBACP

 I have several years experience as a counsellor and really love my job, never ceasing to be amazed by my clients’ capacity to overcome their difficulties with just a little help.
 I see counselling as something which can be tailored to suit the individual.
 It’s not a “one size fits all” approach which is why I have chosen to be an integrative counsellor mixing and matching counselling theories to suit the specific needs of my clients.

-One of the counselling techniques I sometimes use is Cognitive Behavioural Therapy (CBT) which looks at how our thoughts, feelings are behaviour are interlinked.
+I like to offer different approaches and counselling techniques to suit a client's individual needs.
+Some people may have issues with their thinking and benefit from Cognitive Behavioural Therapy (CBT).
+This looks at how our thoughts, feelings are behaviour are interlinked.
 It's easy to get stuck in a cycle of negative thinking and behaviour and CBT helps people develop strategies for breaking this cycle.
+Others may prefer more dynamic approach using goal-setting or action planning.
+We are all different and part of the therapy is getting to know what works for you and adapting and changing it as we go along.

 During the first session, we can discuss what you want to get out of counselling and how we might go about achieving this.
 This can be anything from looking at specific problems such as anxiety or stress management to exploring more deep seated issues which may stop you being the person you want to be.
 Perhaps you just need some headspace?
 A place to get your thoughts together and gain some clarity?
 I can provide a confidential, non-judgmental space and the support to allow you to do just that.
 Much can be achieved in a few sessions but I’m also happy to work longer-term depending on your requirements.